ramalho/modernoopy/examples/8queens/README.md

 This directory contains Object-Oriented solutions to the 8 Queens Problem, ported from examples in chapter 6 of Tim Budd's *Introduction to Object-Oriented Programming, 3e* (Addison-Wesley, 2002).

-The key characteristic of these examples is that there is no central control: each Queen moves in its column searching for a row where it cannot be attacked by any other Queen.
-When it cannot find a safe row, it asks its neighboring Queen to move and starts over.
+The key characteristic of these examples is that there is no central control.
+Each queen is assigned to a column, and moves in its column searching for a row where it cannot be attacked by any other queen.
+When it cannot find a safe row, it asks its neighboring queen to move and starts over.
 This produces the backtracking behavior that makes the 8 Queens problem famous in computing.

 Here are notes about each of the programs in this directory.